eldade/UIDeviceListener/README.md

 }
 ```

 That's all there is to it.
 You will receive the first notification when you first call `startListener` and then afterwards periodically, as the power data is updated.
 On most devices this happens every 20 seconds or so, but it also happens in real-time as the device is plugged in and out.
-See below for a sample of the kind of data contained in the dictionary, or just run the PowerData sample program on your device to see how the dictionary refreshes and what it contains.
+See below for a sample of the kind of data contained in the dictionary, or just run the sample program on your device to see how the dictionary refreshes and what it contains.

 ###Using `EEPowerInformation`
 Alternatively, you can use `EEPowerInformation` and not even worry about `UIDeviceListener`. `EEPowerInformation` is an abstracted power information class that uses `UIDeviceListener` to obtain the information, chews it up, makes up for any iOS differences, and exposes pretty properties with all of the pertinent data.
 To use, simply initialize as follows: